Prior to the Walk

 - Breathe a sigh of relief that your responsibilities are almost over.

-- When you get home (or earlier) phone Tony Simmonds (4422-9425) to report the successful completion of your Wednesday walk, or Karen Davis (0487 208 437) to report the successful completion of your Weekend walk, and to advise them of the number of walkers you had on your walk.
+- When you get home (or earlier) phone the check in person (currently Mary Furness) to report the successful completion of your Wednesday walk, or John Souter (4443-7555) to report the successful completion of your Weekend walk, and to advise them of the number of walkers you had on your walk.

-- If there has been an incident* on your walk, fill in an Incident Report* as soon as practicable.
+- If there has been any kind of incident* on your walk, fill in an Incident Report* as soon as practicable.
+Where there has been a significant incident, especially an injury, call the President or Vice President ASAP and discuss further action that may be required.

-- Return the attendance form and any incident reports to the club archivist (Brett Davis) as soon as practicable.
+- Return the attendance form and any incident reports to the club archivist (Brett Davis) as soon as practicable, scan/photo and email is fine.

-- If the walk is likely to be repeated in the future, consider filling in a track notes form or writing a walk description and sending it to the Track Notes committee (Brett Davis).
+- If the walk is likely to be repeated in the future, consider filling in a track notes form or writing a walk description and sending it to the Track Notes committee member (Brett Davis).
+Include a datalogger track wherever possible.

 * Definition of Incident: